API Testing Under Continuous Integration and Continuous Delivery

 We can hope for the best, but given the monolithic nature of the API, we might not get what we hope for.
 When faced with a monolithic architecture, whether in an API or a standalone application, the risks are high.
 The way to reduced risk is to break up the monolith.
 The trend in modern API architecture is to use microservices.

 Segmenting an API into Autonomous Microservices

-The autonomous nature of microservice implementation has implications not only in terms of software design, but also in the way a company organizes its development staff.
-Forward thinking companies understand that a microservice is a distinct product.
-A microservice will have its own staff, development cadence and deployment pipeline.
+The autonomous nature of microservice implementation has implications not only regarding software design but also in the way a company organizes its development staff.
+Forward-thinking companies understand that a microservice is a distinct product.
+A microservice will have its staff, development cadence and deployment pipeline.
 Thus, in addition to having dedicated programming, QA and deployment staff, a microservice team will include project and product managers.
-Some staff members might be full time, others part time, but the important thing is that the microservice will have the resources necessary to operate autonomously and provide ongoing value to its consumers.
-This means that the microrservice needs to have the tools and processes in place that support the full gamut of testing, including load testing.
+Some staff members might be full time, others part-time, but the important thing is that the microservice will have the resources necessary to operate autonomously and provide ongoing value to its consumers.
+This means that the microservice needs to have the tools and processes in place that support the full gamut of testing, including load testing.

 Implementing API Testing

-As mentioned at the beginning of this article, performance testing a modern API is more than firing some HTTP requests off at set of URLs.
-In order to implement effective performance and load testing in the real world you need to have a very clear understanding about the scope of testing – from expected demand to expected performance.
-Also, in terms of an API, you need to define the access points against which load testing will be executed.
-Defining access points is important because, unlike full scale application testing, API testing is better suited to taking the Shift Left approach, in which testing occurs early and often upon discrete access points, in short intervals.
-Finally you need to identify the tools that will be used to do load testing within the given CI/CD process.
+As mentioned at the beginning of this article, performance testing a modern API is more than firing some HTTP requests off at a set of URLs.
+To implement effective performance and load testing in the real world, you need to have a very clear understanding about the scope of testing – from expected demand to expected performance.
+Also, regarding an API, you need to define the access points against which load testing will be executed.
+Defining access points is important because, unlike full-scale application testing, API testing is better suited to taking the Shift Left approach, in which testing occurs early and often upon discrete access points, in short intervals.
+Finally, you need to identify the tools that will be used to do load testing within the given CI/CD process.